 How to Get Rid of Existing Indentations

-If you didn’t implement any of these steps before placing your furniture on your carpet, it’s still possible to remove the dents.
+If you didn’t implement any of these steps before placing your furniture on your carpet, it’s still possible to remove the furniture dents.
 The easiest method is to put ice cubes on the indentation and allow them the melt.
 The moisture will cause the fibers to fluff up and give the carpet a like-new appearance.
 You can also use a carpet rake or even a small comb to tease the fibers.

 Another option is to iron your carpet with the same iron you use for clothing.
 Place a damp towel or cloth over the indentation and move your iron over it.
 You can use the steam setting, but make sure you monitor the carpet closely to prevent scorching.
 A professional steam cleaning can also remove most indentations, as well as dirt and stains that have accumulated over time.